Linus4/eldritchinstinct/main.typ

 Once per scenario, you may turn up to 2d6 Insight into MK if you write a journal entry and get a good night’s rest.

+When your Insight is removed in this way, clear the corresponding number of Insight pips, but keep your Hardened and Broken notches.
 Remaining Insight is removed at the Warden’s discretion, probably at the end of a scenario.

 === Tomes